Contribution of spanwise and cross-span vortices to the lift generation of low-aspect-ratio wings: Insights from force

-This strengthening of strain-dominated flow (in addition to less tilting) leads to a much smaller change in the magnitude of negative strain-induced lift as we move into the wake of the wing.
-To illustrate this latter effect, figure \ref{fig:avg_q_rect} shows snapshots of the time-averaged $Q$ field in the wake of the rectangular wing.
+This strengthening of strain-dominated flow (in addition to less tilting) leads to an increase in the magnitude of negative strain-induced lift as we move into the wake of the wing.
+To illustrate this latter effect, figure \ref{fig:avg_q_rect} shows snapshots of the time-averaged $Q$ field in the wake of the wing with $AR=2$ and $\alpha=15^{\circ}$.
 Figure \ref{fig:avg_q_rect}(a) shows a slice of the field in a $X$-$Y$ plane at the mid-span of the wing and figure \ref{fig:avg_q_rect}(b) shows a slice of the field at a location between mid-span and the wing-tip.
-At both locations, the time-averaged distribution of $Q$ shows the emergence of strong region of strain ($Q<0$ in blue) in the wake of the wing.
-This region would therefore enhance the negative lift induced in the wake, as per equation \ref{eq:VIF}, and contributes to a net negative lift induced by spanwise vorticity in the wake.
+At both locations, the time-averaged distribution of $Q$ shows the emergence of strong region of strain ($Q<0$ in blue) in the wake of the wing, in regions approximately 1-2 chord-lengths downstream of the wing.
+This region would therefore enhance the negative lift induced in the wake, as per equation \ref{eq:VIF}, and its location in fact agrees with the peak in negative lift due to strain-dominated spanwise oriented vorticity at approximately 1-2 chordlengths downstream of the wing in figure \ref{fig:vif_x_q_rect}(a).
+This therefore contributes to a net negative lift induced by spanwise vorticity in the wake.